-ends each 54" Strip carries a Double Bracket, to which are bolted at right angle two 21 Strips that form the footsteps.
-The platform of the lorry consists of 124" Strips and Flexible Plates.
+The platform of the lorry consists of 121 Strips and Flexible Plates.
 The rear central portion of the platform is a Hinged Flat Plate, and the sides are 124" Strips.
 Other Strips overlapped form the end.
-The end the platform by means of Angle Brackets.
+The ends and sides are attached to the platform by means of Angle Brackets.

-The platform is secured to the chassis at the front by 21⁄2"×1⁄2" Double Angle Strips and at the rear by Trunnions and 24" Strips.
+The platform is secured to the chassis at the front by $2\frac{1}{2}$ " $\times \frac{1}{2}$ " Double Angle Strips and at the rear by Trunnions and 24" Strips.

-5.3 TRAVELLING GANTRY CRANE

-The pin has been withdrawn from a Hinged Flat Plate and the halves are used as flat plates 1 in the construction of the supports for the gantry.
-Four Wheel Discs are fastened to the 121" Strips by lock-nutted bolts, so that the gantry can travel along the ground.

-Each of the rails along which the crane runs consists of two 121" Angle Girders, overlapped three holes and joined across by 54" Strips.
+5.3 TRAVELLING GANTRY CRANE The pin has been withdrawn from a Hinged Flat Plate and the halves are used as flat plates 1 in the construction of the supports for the gantry.
+Four Wheel Discs are fastened to the 124" Strips by lock-nutted bolts, so that the gantry can travel along the ground.
+Each of the rails along which the crane runs consists of two 124" Angle Girders, overlapped three holes and joined across by 54" Strips.
 Trunnions connect the rails to the supports.
 The rails are braced by four compound strips, each consisting of a 54" and a 24" Strip overlapped three holes.
 These strips are bolted to the rails at their upper ends, and each carries an Angle Bracket at its lower end.
 These Angle Brackets are bolted to further Angle Brackets fixed to the vertical supports.